 Heritage, Churches and Community Projects

 There has been significant funding provided or committed to restoring and improving buildings in the conservation area of the old town area in Folkestone, including the Creative Quarter.
 In addition, many grants have been provided to support and celebrate other aspects of Folkestone’s heritage.
 This has included a major development project at the Battle of Britain Memorial in Capel and the design and construction of the Step Short Memorial Arch on The Leas in Folkestone, commemorating the role Folkestone played in the First World War.
-A grant was also made to support Folkestone Town Council’s bid to establish the new Town Museum at Folkestone Town Hall.
+A grant was also made to support Folkestone Town Council’s bid to establish the Museum at Folkestone Town Hall.

 There have been numerous grants to churches and community halls, including the renovation of an old chapel in Foord Road, Folkestone, to create the successful community hub Sunflower House.
 Other donations have been made to Guildhall Street Parish Hall, to the Parish Church of St Mary & St Eanswythe, to Holy Trinity Church and to All Souls Church and Church Hall in Cheriton.
 There have been donations to fund improvements at many other churches in the District, including in Hythe, Saltwood, Newington (pictured) and in towns and villages on the Romney Marsh.

 There has been long term support for the East Folkestone Community Worker and a Community Youth Worker at Harbour Church.
 Other supported projects have included: Kent Refugee Action Network; The Shed Youth Project; allotments for the Harbour Ward Residents Association; repairs and restoration at St Peter’s Church; the education and community history project A Town Unearthed, a three-year archaeological dig at a significant Roman Villa site at East Wear Bay.